 To comply with the health reform law, UnitedHealthcare is offering:

 A list of prescription contraceptives available to you on Tier 1, or the lowest tier on your Prescription Drug List (PDL) or formulary, for no cost.
 These contraceptives are available now for most benefit plans.

 The U.S. Preventive Services Task Force A&B Recommendation medications for no cost at point of sale at network pharmacies starting November 1, 2013.
-These drugs include aspirin, folic acid supplements for women, iron supplements and prescription fluoride for children, and vitamin D supplements for older adults.
+These drugs include aspirin, folic acid supplements for women, iron supplements and prescription fluoride for children.

 OTC contraceptives for women at no cost at point of sale at network pharmacies starting November 1, 2013.
 OTC contraceptives include female condoms, emergency contraceptives, and contraceptive film, foam and gel.